 - Heart Is an Awesome Power: Who would want the power to create and manipulate soap and bubbles?
 Well, turns out you can "clean" someone's power (thus draining their energy), turn your opponents into helpless, slippery soap-people, create surprisingly effective shields of soap, and create huge waves of soap to assist in said power washing.

 - Irony: She accuses Spandam of "sexual harassment" for pretty much anything (up to and including his mere existence), but the main application of her powers requires her to literally rub all over her opponent's body against their wishes.
 Played for Laughs, of course.

 - Kick Chick: Has long, fishnet-covered legs and she mostly fights with kicks and Tempest Kicks, when not using her powers.
 The only offensive attacks not performed with her legs is Finger Pistol.

 - Ms. Fanservice: She's got One Piece's standard Impossible Hourglass Figure and even gains powers (foam that turn bodies slippery) that enhance the fanservice.

-- Sexy Secretary: Kalifa is Iceburg's secretary and a very attractive woman complete with Sexy Spectacles, even if a bit quirky, until she's revealed to be an undercover agent of CP9.
+- Sexy Secretary: Kalifa is Iceburg's secretary and a very attractive woman, even if a bit quirky, until she's revealed to be an undercover agent of CP9.

 - The Smurfette Principle: The only female member of CP9.